rainbowkitty-sparkle/blog/_posts/2021-05-31-How to astral project.md

 For example, I have a separation technique that involves a hybrid of kinesthesia and hearing.
 I'd imagine myself pressing keys on my keyboard and clicking with my mouse visioning myself playing a video game that I enjoy.
 Eventually the sensations begin to feel so real and I end up in the Phase.

-## How to know you're in The Phase?
+## How to know you're in the Phase?

 Did you really enter the Phase or were you just having a lucid dream?

 You have successfully entered the phase if you:
-- [ ] Had a sense of **awareness**
+- Had a sense of **awareness**
-- [ ] Recalled the sensation of feeling your body. __For example: you didn't feel yourself sleeping in your bed but you felt the sensation of walking around and using your body__
+- Recalled the sensation of feeling your body. _For example: you didn't feel yourself sleeping in your bed but you felt the sensation of walking around and using your body_

 A main indication of **awareness** is realizing you had goals and carrying out the goals in the Phase.
 The difference from dreaming is that in a dream you'd be doing everything at once.